 - Check new projects in your niche daily, read requirements carefully and apply to those where you fit

 - Complete the projects you were accepted for and try to be flexible.
 At this point your review score is more important than income.
-Once you build some reputation, the orders will be coming much easier and you’ll be able to ask for more.
+Once you’ve built up some reputation, the orders will be coming much easier and you’ll be able to ask for more.

-If you already set up your social media platforms and website, great.
+If you’ve already set up your social media platforms and website, great.
 This is where you will be able to do that.
-If you haven’t started these platforms, do it now.
+If you haven’t started on these platforms, do it now.

 You can direct potential clients to your portfolio page, cutting down on time that you have to sort through dozens of nebulously labeled pieces to send them the right one.
 You can also include your bio, a rundown on your expertise and criteria needed for each project, and your rates.
 These platforms can also help lend an air of credibility to your job.